certtools/intelmq/docs/user/configuration-management.rst

 For new installations a default setup with some examples is provided by the `intelmqsetup` tool.
 If this is not the case, make sure the program was run (see installation instructions).

-* ``defaults.conf``: default values for all bots and their behavior, e.g. error handling, log options and pipeline configuration.
-Will be :issue:`removed in the future <267>`.
 * ``runtime.conf``: Configuration for the individual bots.
 See :doc:`bots` for more details.
 * ``pipeline.conf``: Defines source and destination queues per bot (i.e. where does a bot get its data from, where does it send it to?).